MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 - BFB160
 - MET150
 - MOE150
-description: "License requirements and pricing for Microsoft Graph connectors for Microsoft Search."
+description: "Index quota of Microsoft Graph connectors for Microsoft Search and Microsoft 65 Copilot."
 ---
 <!---Previous ms.author: rusamai --->

-# License requirements and pricing

-This article is for global or billing admins who want to learn about how to purchase more Microsoft Graph connectors quota for their organization.
+# Index quota

-Any valid **Microsoft 365 Copilot, Microsoft 365 or Office 365 license** allows you to view data from connectors in your search results.
+Any valid **Microsoft 365 Copilot, Microsoft 365 or Office 365 license** allows you to view data from connectors in your Microsoft 365 Copilot and Microsoft Serach results.

 >[!IMPORTANT]
 >All of the connectors by Microsoft are free.
-However, you need to have sufficient index quota to ingest content from those connectors.

-To index content by using Microsoft Graph connectors, you need to have sufficient index quota.
-Microsoft Graph connectors index quota is available via:

-- Purchase of add-on index quota
-- Built-in entitlements

-## What is an item of index quota?
+Microsoft provides an index quota limit of 50 million items per tenant without any extra cost.

+## Index quota items

-An item is 1 unit of index quota.
-Each entity (or record) from the source system that you add to Microsoft Graph can be considered an item.
-Each item added to Microsoft Graph shows up as a unique citation in a Copilot response and as a unique search result in Microsoft Search.
-Depending on the type of data source, 1 item is –
+An item represents one unit of index quota.
+Each entity (or record) from the source system that is added to Microsoft Graph is considered an item.
+In Microsoft Graph, each item appears as a unique citation in Microsoft 365 Copilot responses and as a distinct search result in Microsoft Search.

+Depending on the type of data source, an item is defined as –
--	1 document (word, excel, ppt, pdf, etc.) in file share
+-	1 document (Word, Excel, PPT, PDF, etc.) in a file share
 -	1 wiki page in Confluence
--	1 webpage in a website
+-	1 webpage on a website
 -	1 ticket/issue in Jira

 Total quota utilized is calculated in terms of total items stored in the index.
 The number of updates/changes to an item are not counted in any manner.

 ## Purchase of add-on index quota
 To purchase more Microsoft Graph connectors quota, contact your Microsoft account manager or complete the following steps: